 Russians take epiphany dip in contaminated waters

-Russians in the southern city of Anapa took their traditional Epiphany dip in waters affected by a major oil spill, officials said, despite concerns about the toxic pollution.
-Orthodox Russians across the country typically plunge themselves into icy seas, lakes and rivers to mark the occasion.
+Officials said Russians in the southern city of Anapa took their traditional Epiphany dip in waters affected by a major oil spill, despite concerns about the toxic pollution.
+Orthodox Russians across the country typically plunge into icy seas, lakes and rivers to mark the occasion.

 Advertisement

-The ceremony was overseen by a priest, while lifeguards accompanied those who went into the sea.
-Officials said the water had been checked in advance.
+Priests oversaw the ceremony, while lifeguards accompanied those going into the sea.
+Russian officials said the water had been checked in advance.

-But hours later the task force said an overnight storm had “brought new fragments of fuel oil to the coastline of Anapa.”
+But hours later the task force said an overnight storm had “brought new [deposits] of fuel oil to the coastline of Anapa.”

 To suggest a correction or clarification, write to us here